hashicorp/field-workshops-terraform/docs/slides/multi-cloud/terraform-cloud/version-control/index.md

 ---
 name: vsc-access-2
 class: compact
-# How TFE uses VCS Access Cont...
+# How TFC/E uses VCS Access Continued...

 Although Terraform Cloud's API lets you create workspaces and push configurations to them without a VCS connection, the primary workflow expects every workspace to be backed by a repository.